inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 <div class="two-column">

-{% include "../../../_includes/svg/pyramid.svg" %} <!-- A pyramid with four numbered tiers.
-1 at the bottom represents basic needs, 4 at the top represents higher level needs-->
+{% includeSvg "pyramid.svg", "A pyramid with four numbered tiers.
+1 at the bottom represents basic needs, 4 at the top represents higher level needs." %}

 <reversed-list>